Selfadhesivity in Gaussian conditional independence structures: Preliminaries

-The general CI~statement $\CI{\xi_I,\xi_J|\xi_K}$ is the result of marginalizing $\xi$ to $IJK$, conditioning on $K$ and then checking for independence of $I$ and $J$.
-The previous lemma implies the following algebraic CI~criterion for regular Gaussians:
+The general CI~statement $\CI{\xi_I,\xi_J|\xi_K}$, with $I,J,K$ pairwise disjoint, is the result of marginalizing $\xi$ to $IJK$, conditioning on $K$ and then checking for independence of $I$ and $J$.
+The previous theorem implies the following algebraic CI~criteria for regular Gaussians:

-The last equivalence follows from rank additivity of the Schur complement (see \cite{Zhang}).
+Here, $\Rk$ denotes the rank of a matrix and the last equivalence follows from rank additivity of the Schur complement (see \cite{Zhang}).
 Indeed, the matrix in \eqref{eq:CIL} is the Schur complement of $K$ in $\Sigma_{IK,JK}$ and must have rank zero since the principal submatrix $\Sigma_K$ has full rank $|K|$ already because it is positive~definite.
 In particular, the truth of a conditional independence statement does not depend on the conditioning event and it does not depend on the mean~$\mu$.
 Hence, for CI purposes in this article, we identify regular Gaussians with their covariance matrices~$\Sigma \in \PD_N$.

 Rank additivity of the Schur complement also shows that the ``$\ge$'' part of the rank condition in \eqref{eq:CI} always holds.
 Hence, the minimal rank $|K|$ is attained if and only if all minors of $\Sigma_{IK,JK}$ of size $|K|+1$ vanish.
 But only a subset of these minors is necessary: by \eqref{eq:CIL} the rank of $\Sigma_{IK,JK}$ is $|K|$ if and only if $\Sigma_{I,J} = \Sigma_{I,K}\Sigma_K^{-1}\Sigma_{K,J}$ holds.
 This is one polynomial condition for each $i \in I$ and $j \in J$, namely $\det \Sigma_{iK,jK} = 0$ --- again by Schur complement expansion of the determinant.
 These minors correspond to CI~statements of the form $\CI{\xi_i,\xi_j|\xi_K}$.
 This proves the following ``localization rule'' for Gaussian conditional independence: